m-i-n-a-r/searsen/README.md

 ## How to
 Searsen requires some libraries (listed below) to work, plus some extra informations.
 Create a file called **searsen_credentials.py**, and make sure it contains:
 - The credentials of your Twitter application.
 To create one, simply [create a developer account](https://docs.inboundnow.com/guide/create-twitter-application/) on Twitter.
-- The credentials of your [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) database.
+- The credentials of your [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), if it's being used.
 - The full path to the language folder for [Sentistrength](http://sentistrength.wlv.ac.uk/), and the full path for the Sentistrength .jar file.
 Sentistrength and the language packs are not included, but you can easily find the language packs online, and request the jar by contacting the owner.

 ## Libraries and external requirements